Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Proposed Solution

-Based on the predetermined trajectory, we use the spatial separation method to handle inter-robot collisions.
-As illustrated in Figure~\ref{MBVC-WB}, this method forms a separating hyperplane between different robots which restricts their respective motion space.
+Based on the predetermined trajectory, we use the spatial separation method as in~\cite{Park2022} to handle inter-robot collisions.
+As illustrated in Fig.~\ref{MBVC-WB}, this method forms a separating hyperplane between different robots which restricts their respective motion space.
 Inspired by~\cite{Zhou2017}, we define the following modified buffered Voronoi cell with warning band (MBVC-WB) for any pair of robots $i$ and $j$ that $j \neq i$: